icta-tecaji/uvod-v-python-in-razvojna-okolja/06_Git_in_Github/README.md

 > Check if git is installed: `git --version`.
 If not use the page [Download for Windows](https://git-scm.com/download/win) to install it.

 ### Creating a New Repo
 - To work with Git, you first need to tell it who you are.
-You can set your username with the git config command: `git config --global user.name "your name goes here"`
+You can set your username and email with the git config command:
+    - `git config --global user.name "your name goes here"`
+    - `git config --global user.email "your email goes here"`
 - Once that is set up, you will need a repo to work in.
 Creating a repo is simple.
 Use the git init command in a directory:
     - `mkdir example`
     - `cd example`